lukasBal-dev/booking-app/README.md

 ### Build
 1. Clone the repo
-2. Install dependencies using vcpkg (see below)
+2. Install dependencies using vcpkg
 3. Open the project in Visual Studio and build

 ### Running